June Gloom: Climate effects

 A combination of atmospheric and oceanic conditions must be just right in order for June Gloom to form, and these conditions usually align only around May and June of each year.
 These include the marine layer effect common to the West Coast of the United States, an atmospheric inversion caused by subsidence of high-pressure air from the subtropical ridge, and sufficiently cool ocean water off the coast.
 The June Gloom pattern is also enhanced by the Catalina eddy local to southern California.

 The months of May and June are typically the cloudiest months of the year in coastal southern California, having only 59% and 58% sunny days, respectively, on average in San Diego.
-The number of days in May and June that are "gloomy" vary from year to year.
+The number of days in May and June that are "gloomy" varies from year to year.
 Anomalies in sea surface temperature can be used to forecast the length and intensity of the June Gloom phenomenon in a given season.
 Years with warmer ocean temperatures, referred to as El Niño, may result in fewer gray days in May and June.
 Cooler ocean temperatures, associated with La Niña, usually foretell a more gray period.

 The climate charts below show a clear drop in the mean monthly sunshine hours and percent possible sunshine for the months of May and June, which are the two months when the June Gloom pattern is the strongest.

 June Gloom has been reported by some Californians to bring on symptoms consistent with seasonal affective disorder, although this is not well-supported by evidence.
 However, the normally-very-sunny Los Angeles climate also is home to people who thrive during the brief seasonal respite the gloom provides from the unending sunshine and clear skies.

 In the early 20th century, this phenomenon was sometimes known as the high fog.
 A long June Gloom season, extending late into the summer, is known as Summer Bummer.
 The negative effects of a long June Gloom on the coastal California tourism industry is often reported in the local news media.
 The phenomenon can be especially disorienting to visitors from inland areas who, coming from the summer heat, would not expect cool temperatures and clouds and fog at the beach.